zorroware/initium/README.md

 [Reperak](https://github.com/ReperakPro) - Main Developer

 ##### License
-Initium is licensed under the ZSLv1r0.
+Initium is licensed under the GNU GPLv3.
 You can find it [here](LICENSE).
 ____

 ## Java 16 Disclaimer